envilaca/XO/README.md

 # XO
-Rock paper scissors for the terminal.
+Noughts and Crosses for the terminal.
 Computer plays randomly.